Admissions rules - how places are offered in East Sussex schools

 Infant class sizes are limited by law to 30 pupils with a single school teacher.

-More information about infant class sizes can be found in the school appeal guidance document on the Detailed guidance on school admission appeals page.
+More information about infant class sizes can be found in the school appeal guidance document.
+This is on the Detailed guidance on school admission appeals page.

 Community and Voluntary Controlled (LA) schools